OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-28.md

 ## Proverbs 28:15

-Like a roaring lion or a charging bear is a wicked ruler over a poor people.
+A wicked ruler with power over a poor people is like a roaring lion or a charging bear.

 ## Proverbs 28:16